-So when the biceps contract in a straight line, they cause the forearm to curl upwards as it rotates around the elbow (I’m not getting here into torque, axis of rotation or lever arms here; at some point I want to do an overwritten series on that topic alone but this is not that time).
+So when the biceps contract in a straight line, they cause the forearm to curl upwards as it rotates around the elbow.
+To keep this simpler, I’m not getting here into torque, axis of rotation or lever arms here.
+At some point I want to do an overwritten series on that topic alone but this is not that time.

 So the muscle shortens and pulls on the bones, the bones rotate and this generates movement.
 But assume that there is a weight in the hands.
 If the force produced around the elbow is high enough, that is exceeds the force being exerted by the weight (usually due to gravity which points DOWN) the weight will be lifted.
 If the force output isn’t high enough the weight can’t be lifted.

 But this means that how much force is actually produced involves both the muscle itself and factors related to inherent anatomy and mechanics.
 And it turns out that muscle force has two determinants which are the muscle XSA and neural factors.
 And it is those three factors that I will examine.

 First let me make it clear that anatomical factors here is referring to inherent anatomical factors.
 Clearly muscle size/XSA is an anatomical factor but I’ll address it separately in the next section.
 Here I am talking about two primary factors which are limb length/mechanics and the actual physiology of how muscle attaches to those bones.

 By mechanics here I’m talking about biomechanics and I’m going to use this to refer to two different things.
 The first is the easy one, the length of the bone in question.
 This gets into the physics of this that I don’t want to get into huge details about.